 She loves robotics; her interest in artificial intelligence (more specifically, human-robot interaction) lead to her second book, “Humanoid”.

-Her pets are an electronic dog called “Mike”and a Boxer dog, Joe.
+Her pets are a Maine Coon called “Cat” and an electronic dog called “Mike”.

 When asked what languages she spoke, she said: “It depends on where I am.
 Most of the time, I speak English.
 Sometimes I speak Serbian, (and Bosnian, Croatian, and Montenegrin, of course) as well as Spanish, bad Italian and very bad Catalan (those I have to improve).
 I can also read Russian quite well, but I don’t speak it.
 I have to learn Swahili.“.